OUR TEAM

 SONDER FARMSTEAD

 Em is a first-generation farmer and recent Whatcom County transplant from Maine.
-Em joined TSM as a farmer member in 2022 — her first growing season as a farm owner.
+Em joined Twin Sisters Mobile Market as a farmer member in 2022 — her first growing season as a farm owner.
 Her farm, Sonder Farmstead + Apothecary, provides organic vegetables and beautiful handcrafted soaps for the markets.Em is committed to being actively involved involved in Whatcom County’s farming community and better understanding how to help underserved residents get access to healthy, affordable food.

 -